 ERC-GRABS

-Welcome to the ERC-GRABS project
+Welcome to the GRABS project

 Since 2015, over 5 million people have arrived, or tried to arrive in the European Union seeking refuge.
 Other refugee receiving countries are faced with similar situations.
 Many of these refugees are young people.
 But whilst much has been written about the experiences of adult refugees and to a lesser extent about unaccompanied minors, there is very little research on the experiences of young refugees who are not (or are not recognized as) “unaccompanied”, and specifically about how these experiences impact their pathways to adulthood in or across borders.
 This in turn leads to an absence of effective policies to protect young people and to ensure their access to services which are essential to their well-being – both as young people and for their future adult lives.